Powder, Copper, Coal and Otto: Coal

-Coal is one of the three Olympic mascots.
-He is an American black bear who is a powerful and courageous racer, he is as passionate about sport as he is about the environment due to him coming from the Flaming Gorge Reservoir.
-Coal is a force on both the slopes and the ice.
-His thick, muscular frame and short, sturdy legs give him a perfect build for either the racecourse or the speed skating oval.
-Surely no puck has ever slipped by this goalie's mitts.
-Coal is dedicated to more than just sports.
-He is a tireless protector of his smaller mascot friends as well as the environment in which they live.
-He loves to do hockey and curling as seen on his plush toys.
+Coal is considered to be one of the three official mascots of the Winter Olympic Games.
+Presented as an American black bear hailing from the Flaming Gorge Reservoir area, the official narrative behind this mascot revolves around the importance of conservation and winter sports.
+This mascot is built with an athletic, low center of gravity design meant to portray such events as Alpine skiing and speed skating.

 Indigenous people respected and revered bears.
 There were many mysteries surrounding bear hibernation and as a result, the animals were often viewed as symbols of immortality.
 Because bears are capable of standing on their hind legs, Native Americans sometimes referred to them as cousins.
 One popular legend is that a group of hunters who were never able to kill a mighty bear (Coal's ancestor).
 Today the sons of these hunters still chase the bear across the night sky as constellations.
 Because of his irreversible and undoubted strength, Coal represents Stronger from the Olympic motto.
 His favorite color is red as seen on his badge and gloves.
-He tends to love French fries or any other potato dishes.
+He has an affinity for French fries or any other potato dishes.

 His name comes from the mineral of the same name.

 Otto

-Otto is an friendly sea otter.
+Otto is a friendly sea otter.
 He is an only pup and lives with his parents in the at Wasatch Mountains.
 Otto loves to eat fish and sometimes uses tools to help him get to his meals.
 His best friends are children and Chris Waddell.
 He loves to do para-alpine skiing and ice sledge hockey.

-Native Americans revered otters as the most powerful of animals.
-The otter is a giver of great fortunes and a fast swimmer, though in some stories a bit of a show-off.
-As he is the only Paralympic mascot of the four mascots of Salt Lake City 2002, Otto represents Mind, Body, Spirit (the Paralympic motto).
-His favorite colors are red, green and blue: the colors of the Paralympics.
-He tends to love fish based dishes.
+Otto is the only Paralympic mascot of the four mascots of Salt Lake City 2002, and represents agility and resistance.
+According to the International Paralympic Committee, the otter was chosen, in part, to highlight the reintroduction of otters into the wild after nearly being driven to extinction in the 20th century.